 Within one simulation run, all-important quantities such as return-loss, radiation efficiency, near and far fields, loss monitors (all at various frequencies) can be obtained.
 Advanced mesh technology significantly reduces the simulation time, bringing it down to a few minutes for an antenna simulation.
 Even complex automatic optimization runs become feasible.
 The increasing efficiency and reliability of simulation, which reduces design cost risk is recognized as indispensable in the industry.

 Acknowledgment: This article is the result of a common study of CST and Sony Ericsson Mobile Communications.
 CST likes to thank especially Dr. Omid Sotoudeh from Sony Ericsson for providing the models, the measurement data and many fruitful discussions regarding the simulation results.
-A full version of this article was published in the January 2008 issue of Microwave Journal (www.mwjournal.com) and can also be found here.
+A full version of this article was published in the January 2008 issue of Microwave Journal (www.mwjournal.com).